Unit 6 - Practice Quiz

 C. Sequential access with indexed allocation.

-D. Sequential access with contiguous allocation.
+D. Direct access with indexed allocation.

 56 When designing a high-throughput system where multiple worker processes need to read the same large (e.g., 2 GB) read-only dataset, which IPC mechanism is fundamentally superior in terms of memory efficiency and initialization speed, and why?